-7. Acceptable Use of the Internet in school
+Acceptable use of internet in school

 The Internet is used in school to raise educational standards, to promote pupil achievement, to support the professional work of staff and to enhance the school's management functions.

 All pupils, parents / carers, staff, volunteers and governors are expected to sign an agreement regarding the acceptable use of the school's ICT systems and the internet (appendices 1 and 2).
 Visitors will be expected to read and agree to the school's terms on acceptable use if relevant.